Solid colors often in white, but also café au lait, brown, silver, gray, cream, blue, black, and apricot

 Active, Friendly, Intelligent, Alert, Fun-loving, Assertive, Self-reliant, Affectionate with family but can be aloof with strangers

-Are you looking for an independent and cheerful new best friend?
+Are you looking for an independent and cheerful best friend?
 Then the Westiepoo may be the perfect dog for you.
-These are smart, self-possessed dogs that get along with most adults and older children.
+They are smart, self-possessed dogs that get along with most adults and older children.

 One huge benefit of choosing a Westiepoo is that these dogs shed very little, if at all.
 Though not technically hypoallergenic, the friendly and energetic Westiepoo will make an excellent companion for owners that suffer from allergies.